 If you want to lighten your hair without using harmful dyes, you can try uses for lemon juice.
 This works best for those whose hair is already on the lighter side.
 Apply lemon juice to your hair before going out into the sunlight.

 Uses for Lemons Explained

 There are a lot of brilliant uses for lemons that you wouldn't ordinarily think of.
 Because they are such versatile citrus, having them around when needed is beneficial.
-You can even grow your own lemon tree to truly reap the benefits of lemon uses.
+You can even grow your own to truly reap the benefits of lemon uses.

 Interested in delicious curated box of citrus fruit delivered fresh to you from our citrus grove?
 Check out our new citrus subscription plans today to start enjoying the ripest seasonal citrus varieties!